falseme/CTom/readme.md

 ## CTom
 CTom is just a simple cellular automaton made with C++ & SFML.

-I made this at 4am because I was borred and now I'm too tired to even write a formal readme.
+I made this at 4am because I was bored and now I'm too tired to even write a formal readme.

 idk.